nullzero-live/github_cli_tools/README.md

 ## Installation :wrench:

-To install Nullzero's GitHub Action CLI Tool in developer mode, follow these steps:
+To install the GitHub Action CLI Tool in developer mode, follow these steps:

 1. Clone the repository:
 ```bash